-Computer model simulations of sea level rise for Hawaiʻi, Guam, and Saipan (Commonwealth of the Northern Mariana Islands).
-Shows inland extent of coastal flooding (inundation) due to sea level rise scenarios at 0 to 6 feet above current-day mean higher high water (MHHW), meaning water levels are shown as they would appear during the highest high tides (excluding wind-driven tides).
+Computer model simulations of sea level rise for Hawaiʻi, American Samoa, Guam, and Saipan (Commonwealth of the Northern Mariana Islands).
+Shows inland extent of coastal flooding (inundation) due to sea level rise scenarios at 0 to 10 feet above current-day mean higher high water (MHHW), meaning water levels are shown as they would appear during the highest high tides (excluding wind-driven tides).
 These maps were created by subtracting NOAA's VDatum MHHW surface from 3-m digital elevation models (DEM) of the land surface.

 Green inundation regions indicate "low-lying areas" that are not hydrologically connected to the ocean but have the potential for flooding based on their relatively low elevation and require more detailed analysis.